reubenharry/website/content/blog/search.md

 	picture from paper TODO
 		GOOD

-Thinking about this task as a search problem, there's a space of possible ways
+Thinking about this task as a search problem, there's a space of possible images you could generate and

+	In fact, you could even imagine a human...but then confusing because not about humans being different

+	"A sheep by another sheep standing on the grass with sky above and a boat in the ocean by a tree behind the sheep"

+	But what is this space of images?

 	but what is a particular way?

 		picture space and pixel space: GOOD intuition carrier for DL